EMBL-EBI-TSI/cpa-instance/gcp/terraform/README.md

 ## Requirements

-The network is expected to be shared with other virtual machine, therefore is not provided and destroyed with this terraform description.
+The network is expected to be shared with other virtual machines, therefore is not provided and destroyed with this terraform description.
-You need to set up the name of the network inside of the terraform.tfvars file.
+You need to set up the name of the network inside of the file `terraform.tfvars`.
 If you want to provide a new network you can use the `shared-network` terraform description.